rust-lang/book/nostarch/chapter20.md

 For our final project, we’ll make a web server that says “hello” and looks like Figure 20-1 in a web browser.

-Unmatched: GraphicSlug

-Unmatched: CaptionLine
+Figure 20-1: Our final shared project

 Here is our plan for building the web server:

 1. Learn a bit about TCP and HTTP.
 1. Listen for TCP connections on a socket.